 A half cup of morning moos powder will make 2 quarts of milk (enough for 2 days in my household).
 Mix a cup of hot tap water to the powder to help it dissolve better.
 After a minute of mixing in the plunger pitcher, fill it up the rest of the way with cold tap water and a few ice cubes.
 Plunger it a few more times to melt the ice and make it taste just like cold milk from the refrigerator.

-Morning Moos can no longer be purchased by the 50lb sack.
+Update 1/7/2013: Morning Moos can no longer be purchased by the 50 lb sack.
 I don't know why they discontinued it but I'm kind of bummed out about it.
 I found a similar product that is also a whey-based milk product at the Honeyville Grain store front.
 It tastes exactly the same as Morning Moos but for some reason will NOT work for making yogurt.
 My wife and I tried 3 different times but for some reason the bacteria in the yogurt does not like the Honeyville product one bit.
 Oh well, yogurt made from real whole milk makes a much thicker, tastier yogurt anyway.